Last updates: Thu Oct 13 06:30:39 2005 .. Sat Mar 24 08:19:23 2018

 PostScript and PDF are not usefully editable files, because all of the original markup information about document structure and style known to the typesetter or word processor that produced those files has been lost, and also because those files are often stored with a mixture of text and binary data.

-PDF files can be viewed on the screen with acroread, evince, foxitreader, ghostview, ggv, gv, gs, and okular.
+PDF files can be viewed on the screen with acroread, atril, evince, foxitreader, ghostview, ggv, gv, gs, mupdf, okular, xpdf, and zathura.
 Except for the first, most can also display PostScript files.